 Elevation gain: none

 Myrtle Falls is one of the most photographed waterfalls in Washington, so going here is a must when you spend one day at Mount Rainier.
-One of my favorite waterfall hikes in Washington has a completely flat trail that’s also paved so wheelchairs and strollers can even go on it.
-You’ll park at the Paradise parking lot and walk to the right of the mountain to get here.
+One of my favorite waterfall hikes in Washington, this has a completely flat trail that’s also paved, so wheelchairs and strollers can even go on it.

 If you want to extend your Washington hike, I recommend continuing to the 5-mile Skyline Trail, which is by far my favorite in the park.
 You’ll go through meadows, see wildflowers if you’re there mid-summer, and get up close and personal with the mountain before looping back down to the parking lot.